WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 <a name="domain-name"/>

 ### Add Domain Name
 How boring and annoying is to always remember an IP address?
 Enter [domain names](https://en.wikipedia.org/wiki/Domain_name)!
-For the current purpose, there's no point though in spending lots of money to own a fancy domain.
-Head to [Freenom World](http://www.freenom.org) to grab a free one!
+For the current purpose, there's no point though in spending any money to own a fancy domain.
+Head instead to [Freenom World](http://www.freenom.org) to grab a free one!
 The catch here is that the choice of [Top-Level Domain](https://en.wikipedia.org/wiki/Top-level_domain) is restricted in the set: *tk*, *ga*, *ml*, *cf* and *gq*.

 Anyway, once you're on the *Freenom* landing page:
   -, look for a domain name you like, and make sure it is actually free of charge, as some combinations with the five above TLDs are subscription based.
   - click `Get it Now`, and then move to the checkout page.
   - Once there, click first `Use DNS`, then the tab `Use your own DNS`, and in the two textboxes labelled with `Nameserver` insert respectively:
     - `ns1.digitalocean.com`
-    -
-`ns2.digitalocean.com`
+    - `ns2.digitalocean.com`
-  -Go on and complete the sign up and checkout processes.
+  - Go on and complete the sign up and checkout processes.

 Once you own a domain, head to the [Digital Ocean](https://cloud.digitalocean.com/) website, then:.
   - from the main menu on the left click `Manage` > `Networking`, then enter the tab `Domains`.